-It may seem like 2017 just got started, but 2018 is on our mind, especially in terms of corporate reporting.
+It may seem like the year just got started, but next year is on our mind, especially in terms of corporate reporting.
 In the past, companies could make CSR reports in any format they liked, but now investors, customers, and employees increasingly demand more transparent and 3rd party verified platforms like GRESB, CDP, and GRI to track and report progress toward company goals for sustainability, GHG emissions, and portfolio performance.

 Rankings are increasingly used in investor-facing reports to communicate sustainability leadership along with energy, water, and waste reduction efforts.
 Financial analysts use the third-party scores as another data point to measure the investment caliber of a portfolio or stock.
 So the stakes are high.